Academic Suspension from MSU in University Studies

 1. All students must submit an "Intent to Register" form to the Registrar's Office.
 This form should have been included in the suspension notice you received from the Office of the Provost.
 It can also be found at this link and can also be done through MyInfo.

 2. Students are required to schedule a "Must See' appointment with their Assistant Dean prior to registering.
 During this appointment, you will discuss the ramifications of your suspension on your academic standing, ways to improve your GPA, and the resources available to help you succeed.
 University Studies students must schedule an appointment in advance for this meeting.
 When you are making the appointment, please specify that you are returning to MSU following a suspension period, to ensure we schedule your meeting with the Assistant Dean.
 University Studies students can call 406-994-3532.
 Students in other majors should contact their departments to determine the proper procedure for registration.

 Note to Pre-University Studies students: First-time suspension rules are more stringent for you because your admission was provisional; if your GPA after your first semester is below 2.0, you are automatically suspended.
 To find out if you are a Pre-US student, check the "Major and Department" listing on your online transcript.
 If you are a Pre-US student, you may still appeal your suspension if you have extraordinary circumstances.
-Please contact University Studies and ask to speak with your advisor or the Assistant Dean to discuss your appeal: 406-994-5536.
+Please contact University Studies and ask to speak with your advisor or the Assistant Dean to discuss your appeal: 406-994-3532.